AnthonyByansi/Auth0-Exploratorium/Best_Practices_and_Security/Secure_Authentication_Flows.md

 ## 9. Stay Up-to-Date with Security Patches

 Keep your authentication infrastructure up-to-date by regularly applying security patches and updates provided by Auth0.
-Stay informed about security advisories and announcements, and promptly address any vulnerabilities or security issues reported by Auth0.